Silene virginica L.

 Family - Caryophyllaceae

 Inflorescence - Loose terminal bracteate cymes.
-Pedicels to -4cm long, densely glandular pubescent.
+Pedicels 0.4-2.0 cm long, densely glandular pubescent.
+Bracts paired and resembling small leaves, with herbaceous, green margins.

 Flowering - April - June.